Re-Elect Denish-Colon

 Find Your Polling Place:

 Visit the Albuquerque City Clerk's page at www.cabq.gov/clerk/elections to check out the election info and click on the "where do I vote link."
-You can also go directly to a tool provided by the Bernaillo County Clerk to get the same info.
+You can also go directly to a provided by the Bernaillo County Clerk to get the same info.
 These sources will also tell you in which city council district you reside.
 If you can't get through to the page, you can call the City of Albuquerque information line at 311, or get the info by calling the Democratic Party of New Mexico at 830-3650 in Albuquerque.
 Even if you think you know where to vote, please double check as some precinct voting locations may have changed since the last time you voted.

 Information on Candidates, Ballot Questions and Bonds: